confluentinc/examples/kubernetes/gke-base/docs/index.rst

 Setup
 *****

-Clone the Confluent examples repository and change directories on your termianl into the ``gke-base`` directory.
+Clone the Confluent examples repository and change directories on your terminal into the ``gke-base`` directory.

 .. sourcecode:: bash